Kunal-Kumar-Das191049/Spotify-End-To-End-Azure-Data-Engineering-Project-/README.md

 Dynamic and reusable code

-# 📌 Project Overview
+## 📌 Project Overview

-Azure SQL Database and GitHub (static files) are used as data sources.
+**Azure SQL Database and GitHub (static files)** are used as data sources.

-Azure Data Factory (ADF) ingests data incrementally into the Bronze layer.
+**Azure Data Factory (ADF)** ingests data incrementally into the Bronze layer.

-Azure Databricks processes Bronze data and writes curated data to the Silver layer using Spark Structured Streaming and Autoloader.
+**Azure Databricks** processes Bronze data and writes curated data to the Silver layer using **Spark Structured Streaming and Autoloader**.

-Delta Live Tables (DLT) are used to build Gold-layer star schema models with Slowly Changing Dimensions.
+**Delta Live Tables (DLT**) are used to build Gold-layer star schema models with Slowly Changing Dimensions.

-Databricks Asset Bundles are used to manage and deploy code through CI/CD.
+**Databricks Asset Bundles*8 are used to manage and deploy code through CI/CD.

-A Warehouse is created at the end to share analytics-ready endpoints with the development team.
+A **Warehouse** is created at the end to share analytics-ready endpoints with the development team.

 # ☁️ Azure Resources Used